-Robert H. Thomas is a partner at Damon Key Leong Kupchak Hastert.
-He is a land use and appellate lawyer, and focuses on regulatory takings, eminent domain, water rights, and voting rights cases.
-He has tried cases and appeals in Hawaii, California, and the federal courts.
+Robert H. Thomas is the Director of Property Rights Litigation at Pacific Legal Foundation.
+He is a land use and appellate lawyer, and focuses on regulatory takings, property, and eminent domain cases.
 Robert received his LLM, with honors, from Columbia Law School where he was a Harlan Fiske Stone Scholar, and his JD from the University of Hawaii School of Law where he served as editor of the Law Review.
 Robert is the inaugural Joseph T. Waldo Visiting Chair in Property Rights Law at the William & Mary Law School in Williamsburg, Virginia.
 He teaches upper-division courses in eminent domain and property rights.
-Robert also serves as the Editor-in-chief of The Urban Lawyer, the law journal devoted to issues of state and local government law.
+Robert also served as the Editor-in-chief of The Urban Lawyer, the law journal devoted to issues of state and local government law.
 He recently completed a year as the Chair of the American Bar Association’s Section on State & Local Government Law, and was the long-time Chair of the Section’s Eminent Domain Law Committee.

 He is a frequent speaker on land use and eminent domain issues in Hawaii and nationwide.
 Robert regularly publishes scholarly and practical articles in his area of practice.
 His blog on land use, property, and takings law, inversecondemnation.com, is one of the most widely-read blogs on those subjects.